SamYuan1990/OpenAI_CodeAgent-action/README.md

 specific problems, ultimately achieving the goal of enhancing production efficiency.

+## Todo after Community over code

+It's very greatful as communitication on Community over code.
+### High level to do
+- [ ] We need to have an AST graph and consider with memory trace.
+- [ ] We need to make each single step as atom as possible, Pluggable to support scan for:
+  - [ ] Static scan scope.
+  - [ ] CVE scan scope.
+  - [ ] OWASP 10 socpe.
+  - [ ] Customer design.
+  - [ ] Provide design for interface, so everyone can contribute a new plugin for us.
+  - [ ] At the interface level, impls context management.
+- [ ] We need test case, can use ebpf based obversibility as DeepFlow MCP may have demo to how it works.
+- [ ] Provide metrics, log for further analysis and audit usage.
+- [ ] Continue support for container, GHA way to run it.

 ## Features

 | Category                       | Tools        | Language/Target | Scenario                                                 | Example                                                     |